Mridul98/omnilytics_data_science_challenge/README.md

 ### and the window_length = |s-e|

 ### 2 and 3. the corresponding code of these part can be found in solutions/results.py module.

+#### how to run the code related to part 1

+    1. change directory to solutions
+    2. run 'python3 forecast.py'

 ## Part - 2